dstnbrkr/componentkit/_docs/datasource-basics.md

 ```

-Note that we pass the context in the initializer, it is the same context that  will then get passed into `+ (CKComponent *)componentForModel:context:` every time a component needs to be computed.
+Note that we pass the context in the initializer.
+It is the same context that will get passed into `+ (CKComponent *)componentForModel:context:` every time a component needs to be computed.

 ### Add/Modify content in the collection view

 #### Changeset API
 Using `CKCollectionViewDataSource` changes are never applied directly to the collection.
-Instead commands are sent to the datasource, and from those commands it will then compute the components and apply the corresponding changes to the collection view.
+Instead, commands are sent to the datasource and from those commands will be used to compute the components and apply the corresponding changes to the collection view.

-Let's add a section at index 0 and two items in this section at index 0 and 1.
+Let's add a section at index 0 with two items at indexes 0 and 1.

 ```objc++
 {% raw  %}